copy and paste this google map to your website or blog!

 Aquifer | Types Facts | Britannica Aquifer, in hydrology, rock layer that contains water and releases it in appreciable amounts The rock contains water-filled pore spaces, and, when the spaces are connected, the water is able to flow through the matrix of the rock Wells drilled into aquifers are important sources of fresh water

 What Are Aquifers?
-Understanding Their Vital Role in River Systems . . .
+Understanding Their Vital Role in River . . .
 Aquifers are underground water-bearing formations that store and transport groundwater Rain, snowmelt, and surface water slowly seep down through the soil, percolating into these porous layers where it can remain—sometimes for months, sometimes for thousands of years

-Aquifers | EBSCO Research Starters Aquifers are geological formations capable of storing and transmitting water, providing a crucial source of groundwater for approximately 50% of the U S population
+Aquifers | Research Starters - EBSCO Aquifers are geological formations capable of storing and transmitting water, providing a crucial source of groundwater for approximately 50% of the U S population